RocketKevin/RocketKevin/README.md

 Hi there 👋 I'm Kevin!

-I am a Fullstack Web Developer
+I am a wannabe Fullstack Web Developer

 - 🔭 I want to see myself with the skills of web, mobile, game, and software dev
 - 🌱 I'll be stuck learning.
 It is said to be a never ending journey...